Vehicle Security Hints & Tips

 Conceal your keys and keep them safe

 Keep your keys safe and out of sight at all times.
 Many owners carry their keys whilst shopping or leave their keys on tables whilst in pubs, cafes and restaurants.
 Clearly leaving your keys on display increases the risk of them being discreetly or forcefully taken from you.
 Many professional thieves steal to order and your keyfob signifies the brand of vehicle you’re driving which may be next on their hit list.
+In regard to keyless entry systems – please refer to the previous item.

 Remove or hide belongings